 3. Freeze.
 Leave overnight for best results

-4. Put frozen bananas into blender
+4. Put frozen bananas into a blender

 5. Blend for anywhere between 1 minute to 5 minutes depending on the power of your blender/food processor, stopping to scrape the sides down